sophiapi-nu26/LLM4Causal-cs338/src/document_preparation/README.md

 ### Low PDF success rate
 - Ensure you're using `--open-access-only` (default)
 - Some open access papers may have broken links
-- Check the manifest CSV for `pdf_url` column to see if URLs are available
+- Enable cloud storage to track failed PDFs for debugging

 ### Rate limiting
 - The script includes automatic retry logic